Best Scientific Calculator: Top Models for Students

 Q1: What is the main difference between a scientific calculator and a graphing calculator?

-A1: A scientific calculator handles complex mathematical and scientific functions but typically displays results numerically or in a textbook-like format.
+A1: A scientific calculator handles complex mathematical and scientific functions and typically displays results numerically or in a textbook-like format.
 A graphing calculator, on the other hand, can perform all scientific calculator functions and, crucially, can display graphs of equations, perform matrix operations, and sometimes even run small programs.

 Q2: Is the Casio FX-991EX ClassWiz suitable for university engineering courses?